-09 Oct What Is a Replay Attack and How Can You Stop It?
+09 Oct What Is Replay Attack and How Can You Stop It?

-What makes replay attacks particularly dangerous is the fact that the hacker doesn’t need the ability to decrypt the data transmission — the entire thing can simply be resent without arousing suspicions.
+What makes replay attack particularly dangerous is the fact that the hacker doesn’t need the ability to decrypt the data transmission — the entire thing can simply be resent without arousing suspicions.